 While some women start to throw up, in other cases a missed period causes women to experience constipation as the food moves slowly in the body thanks to increased levels of progesterone.
 This may cause discomfort in many women.
 If you are experiencing constipation regularly, feel free to do that home kit pregnancy test to maybe get the good news you have been waiting for.

 An increase in the number of trips to the bathroom is a good and sure sign of conceiving, even though you may not have increased your water intake.
 You can blame this increased frequency of rushing to the bathroom on the human chorionic gonadotropin (HCG) which is produced in your body.
 The HCG hormone is produced when the embryo implants itself in the uterus and sets the production of this hormone.
 As the uterus wall hardens to let the baby develop and grow, it reduces space for the urinary bladder which creates pressure on the bladder and makes you rush.
 As the uterus adjusts, this becomes less of a problem and one can relax.

 [ Read: Frequent Urination During Pregnancy ]

 12. Backaches And Headaches:

 While all the above mentioned symptoms are associated with being pregnant, one can also experience these symptoms due to other factors caused by a disease or an infection or sudden change in one’s surroundings and eating habits.
-Another symptom which may indicate pregnancy is sudden lack of appetite.
+Some other symptoms which may indicate pregnancy is as follows: